Justin Guarini (album)

 Justin Guarini is the self-titled debut album from American Idol season one runner-up Justin Guarini.
 It was released by RCA Records on June 10, 2003.
+The album debuted and peaked at number twenty on the US Billboard 200 with first week sales of 57,000 units.
+By October 2008, it had sold 143,000 copies.

 Background

 In a radio interview, American Idol host Ryan Seacrest, remarked of Guarini, "Following his season, there was a huge hype surrounding Justin and no one could believe the hysteria.
 But, everything was new and they weren't quite sure what to do.
 With a show like American Idol the window of opportunity is very, very small.
 Also, Justin had creative conflicts with his record company as far as the direction of the album that additionally aided in putting him past that window of opportunity.
 After the first season, they learned to capitalize on the window of opportunity for non-winners keeping them in the public eye with singles, videos, rushed CDs, etc., something that didn't happen for Justin".

 In an interview with MTV, Guarini spoke of the experience saying, "It really has been just Music Industry Education 101.
 I learned a lot from it ...
 And it's not a finger-pointing issue to me; I take as much responsibility as I can."

 Originally the song "Sorry" was planned as the first single release from the album, but later it was decided that there would be two "first" singles.
 "Sorry" was released to MTV and pop radio, while his cover version of "Unchained Melody" was sent to R&B and adult contemporary stations.